Medical expert of the article

 - gross focal symptoms.

-Encephalitis caused by neurotropic viruses is characterized by epidemics, contagiousness, seasonality and climatic and geographic features of distribution.
-Depending on the primary localization of encephalitis are divided into stem, cerebellar, mesencephalic, diencephalic.
-Often, along with the substance of the brain, some parts of the spinal cord also suffer; in such cases they speak of encephalomyelitis.
-Encephalitis can be diffuse and focal, the nature of the exudate - purulent and serous.
+Encephalitis caused by neurotropic viruses is characterized by epidemicity, contagiousness, seasonality and climatic and geographical features of distribution.
+Depending on the predominant localization, encephalitis is divided into brainstem, cerebellar, mesencephalic, and diencephalic.
+Often, along with the brain matter, some parts of the spinal cord are affected; in such cases, they speak of encephalomyelitis.
+Encephalitis can be diffuse and focal, and by the nature of the exudate - purulent and serous.

 This group includes encephalitis of various etiologies, including those caused by enteroviruses Coxsackie (A9, B3, B6), ECHO (2, 11, 24) and many unknown viruses.